SHERIFF WILLIAM D. GORE

 William D. Gore was appointed as the 29th Sheriff of San Diego County on July 3, 2009, and elected a year later in June 2010.

-Sheriff Gore oversees one of the largest Sheriff’s Departments in the nation with 4,200 employees, an annual budget of more than $730 million, and a service area of over 4,400 square miles including a 60-mile international border.
+Sheriff Gore oversees one of the largest Sheriff’s Departments in the nation with 4,200 employees, an annual budget of $758 million, and a service area of over 4,400 square miles including a 60-mile international border.
 Along with patrol and investigative operations, his department provides air support, search and rescue service, and forensic support for the San Diego region.
 His department operates seven detention facilities countywide and provides security to nine courthouses.

 Sheriff Gore is well known for his regional approach to law enforcement and for his energetic deployment of technology to the front lines of enforcement.
 He spearheaded the creation of the Law Enforcement Coordination Center, which serves as an all-crimes intelligence fusion center for the San Diego region, and a Rapid Response DNA Team that uses forensic DNA to solve property crimes.
 He created a Border Crimes Initiative, including Operation Stonegarden, which brings together federal, state and local resources to combat crime along the southwest border.